citp/privacy-policy-historical/x/xs/xsp/xsplit.com.md

 You may encounter XSplit cookies on websites that we do not control.
 For example, if you view a web page created by a third party or use an application developed by a third party, there may be a cookie placed by the web page or application.
 Likewise, these third parties may place cookies that are not subject to our control and the XSplit Privacy Policy does not cover their use.

-### Marketing

 We may combine your information with information we collect from other sources and use it to improve and personalize the XSplit Services, content and advertising.

 We may share "Aggregate Information" with third parties, but never any personal identifiable data.
-"Aggregate Information” means information about groups or categories of Customers or Users, which does not identify and cannot reasonably be used to identify an individual Customer or User.
+"Aggregate Information" means information about groups or categories of Customers or Users, which does not identify and cannot reasonably be used to identify an individual Customer or User.
 Aggregate Information is a kind of Anonymous Information.

-### Consent

 By using any part of our site or product, you consent to our privacy policy.